SkylineCommunications/RadToolkit/RadToolkit/README.md

 ## About

-Toolkit to help you with sending message to DataMiner's [Relational Anomaly Detection](https://aka.dataminer.services/RAD).
+Toolkit to help you with sending message to DataMiner's [Relational Anomaly Detection (RAD)](https://aka.dataminer.services/RAD).

 ### About DataMiner